josephmachado/sde_de101_josephmachado/README.md

 ## Course details

 This is a self-paced course (**[sign up here](https://www.startdataengineering.com/email-course/)**), you will receive an email every 3 days.
+Signing up will make you eligible for direct feedback from me!
 You will learn the following:

 ### Basics
 1. What do data engineers do?